timyiu478/url-shortener/README.md

 # A URL shortener service

 A URL shortener service is a short link generator, consisting of assigning a unique key of few characters to a specific web page with the ability to redirect to the original URL.
-This document describes the URL shortener service from requirenets gathering, system architecture design, tech stack selection, database schema design, CI/CD design, and possible future works.
+This document describes the a simple URL shortener service from requirenets gathering, system architecture design, tech stack selection, database schema design, CI/CD considerations, and possible future works.
+To know how to run the service, please refer to [run_the_service.md](run_the_service.md).

+> This service is not production ready.

 ## Requirements